Secretary of State Rex Tillerson says he’s ‘riding for the brand’ – and ready to talk to North Korea

 He explained: “As the West was unfolding, there wasn't a lot of law enforcement, and people basically relied upon each other's word and ‘as my word is my bond.’
 And I've used that throughout my life as well, even at ExxonMobil.
 I would sit down with the head of state for that country or the CEO of that company, and we'd look each other in the eye, and I'd say, ‘All I need to know is that you're going to live up to your side of this deal, and I give you my word I'll live up to my side of this deal.’
 And then a lot of the Code of the West was people were very loyal to their organizations.
 And the phrase ‘riding for the brand’ is a phrase that's always stuck with me . . .

-“The State Department, the United States Government, the American people are my brand,” he said.
+“The State Department, the United States Government, the American people are my brand,” said the native Texan, invoking the tradition of loyalty among cowboys.

 Tillerson addressed how often he speaks with President Trump – “every day even if it's only for a few minutes” – and the former ExxonMobil CEO with no prior government experience says he had no idea Donald Trump was interviewing him when he showed up at Trump Tower in New York City to speak to the president-elect in December 2016.